Brucius/PowerShell-for-Partners/README.md

 # PowerShell for Microsoft Partners
-PowerShell script pepository for Microsoft Parnters
+PowerShell script pepository for Microsoft Partners

 All scripts assume you have your own Office 365 tenant and Partner Admin Center enabled